 Eating healthy is sometimes a challenge, but you have to start somewhere.
 While no one should expect to overhaul their diet overnight, you can make improvements in fairly short order.

-Start by picking out a few healthy items and adding them to your diet.
+Start by picking out a few healthy foods and adding them to your diet.
 But that is easier said than done.
 Instead of making you do the leg work, we’ve put together a list of things you can eat right now and gain benefits from the moment you start eating.
 You’ll find that most of our choices are whole foods, so be ready to do a little preparing.

 Don’t worry too much about finding recipes either.
 The internet is a nearly endless cookbook.
 Although you may want to make sure you’re searching over a secured network, as things such as public WiFi present big risks unless you’re accessing with a Virtual Private Network.